-- On 10 June, the House of Commons Commission announced their proposed way forward for handling the recommendation on the independence of the process.
+- On 10 February 2020, the House of Commons Commission announced their proposal for handling the recommendation on the independence of the process.
 The Commission's proposal is open to public consultation until midnight on Sunday 8 March.

 The proposal was developed by a House staff team, with help from a challenge working group of experts in constitutional law, constitutional history, HR and procedure.
-The group held discussions with key stakeholders, including staff focus groups, the Director of Cultural Transformation, MAPSA, Unite, the Trade Union Side, Dame Laura Cox, the Chairs of the Committee on Standards, the Public Accounts and Constitutional Affairs Committee, the Women and Equalities Committee and the Liaison Committee and Party Whips, over the coming weeks.
+The group held discussions with key stakeholders, including staff focus groups, the Director of Cultural Transformation, MAPSA, Unite, the Trade Union Side, Dame Laura Cox, the Leader of the House, Chairs of the Committee on Standards, the Public Accounts and Constitutional Affairs Committee, the Women and Equalities Committee and the Liaison Committee and Party Whips.

 Appointment of a Director of Cultural Transformation

 Dame Laura's report also calls for a broader cultural shift in the Commons Service, a change in the behaviours and expectations that have enabled misconduct.
-Multiple steps are being taken internally to bring this about, including the appointment of Julie Harding ( PDF 141 KB) as Director of Cultural Transformation, the development of new organisational values in the Commons, the removal of hierarchical rules and working practices, and training for all staff on recognising misconduct and being confident in tackling it.
+Multiple steps are being taken internally to bring this about, including Julie Harding ( PDF 141 KB)'s appointment as Director of Cultural Transformation, the development of new organisational values in the Commons, the removal of hierarchical rules and working practices, and training for all staff on recognising misconduct and being confident in tackling it.

 Parliament is not the first organisation to struggle with problems of misconduct, and it will not be the last.
 However, the parliamentary community have a duty to show leadership and be proactive in creating a working environment where everyone can thrive.